ianomad/Flicks/Readme.md

 The following **additional** features are implemented:

-* [X] List anything else that you can get done to improve the app functionality!
-(Instead of using a separate activity I programmatically triggered full screen on youtube player.)
+* [X] Instead of using a separate activity I programmatically triggered full screen on youtube player.
+* [X] Scroll view in details activity (if it's too much of description)
+* [X] Additional landscape layout for popular movies in main activity to adjust play icon position

 ## Video Walkthrough